colorful line illustration of young people holding phones

 COPY AND PASTE THIS CODE TO EMBED ON YOUR SITE

 Being mobile-friendly isn’t enough.
-Your ads, blog posts, videos, and other marketing materials need to be accessible and easy to engage with on any platform, including laptops.
+Your ads, blog posts, videos, and other marketing materials need to be accessible and easy to engage with on any platform.

 To that point, make sure your content is interesting, visually-appealing, and engaging.
 Eighty-five percent of Gen Zers say easy mobile experiences are a top priority for making a purchase.
 In other words, if it won’t work on mobile, then you’ve lost a potential customer.